MicrosoftDocs/win32/desktop-src/DirectShow/cbasevideorenderer-get-avgsyncoffset.md

 ---
-Description: The get\_AvgSyncOffset method retrieves the average of the time in milliseconds between when each frame was due and when it was actually rendered for all frames since streaming started. ms.assetid: b41741e9-e0b5-4c49-93ef-cb8c0cf2ddeb
+description: The get\_AvgSyncOffset method retrieves the average of the time in milliseconds between when each frame was due and when it was actually rendered for all frames since streaming started. ms.assetid: b41741e9-e0b5-4c49-93ef-cb8c0cf2ddeb
 title: CBaseVideoRenderer.get_AvgSyncOffset method (Renbase.h)
 ms.topic: reference